How to Get Around Fiji

 If you find driving in a foreign country daunting and if you feel that finding your way around Fiji is going to be a challenge, then getting yourself a driver might be the best option for you.
 Prices for a driver for a day start at around FJ$100 which makes this way of getting around Fiji great value for money.
 It is worth noting that your driver will probably be on Fiji time, so this option is definitely a “local’s experience”.
 Learn more about Hiring a Driver in Fiji, as well as 10 Things You Need to Know About Taxis in Fiji.

 With 28 airports and airfields scattered around the country, flights are available to quickly make your way toward your paradise destination.
 Plus, the flights are renowned for being incredibly scenic, overlooking turquoise waters, golden-sand beaches and island-dotted lagoons.
-But if your destination is really remote, seaplanes are a great option as they only need a bit of calm waters to land.
+But if your destination is really remote, seaplanes are a great option as they only need a bit of calm water to land.
 Be aware that in some private islands, landing fees can be quite expensive.
-Learn more in What Are the Airports in Fiji?
+Learn more in The Complete Guide to Flights in Fiji.

 Another great way to see Fiji from above and land pretty much anywhere is to hire a helicopter for your Fijian holiday.
 If you can afford it that is.
 This luxury method of travel comes at luxury prices and can usually carry only 4 to 6 people.
 That said, flying in a helicopter is an experience of a lifetime and in a country as remote as Fiji.
 The convenience of being able to land almost anywhere is a blessing.
 Start planning your flight with our 5 Breathtaking Scenic Flights by Helicopter in Fiji.